mindsdb/mindsdb-docs-old/mindsdb-docs/docs/faq.md

 ### Who are we building MindsDB for?

-We are building MindsDB for all of those that can get their hands in data. and can type a few lines of code.
+We are building MindsDB for all of those that can get their hands in data, and can type a few lines of code.

 ### What are MindsDB's current Goals?